Universal-Team/db/docs/_ds/stellads.md

 systems:
 - DS
 title: StellaDS
-update_notes: '<p dir="auto">V7.7 : 24-Nov-2024 by Dave Bernazzani (wavemotion)</p>
+update_notes: '<p dir="auto">V7.8 : 30-Nov-2024 by Dave Bernazzani (wavemotion)</p>

   <ul dir="auto">

-  <li>Improved ''Wave Direct'' sound to help with digitized speech effects of Quadrun,
-  Berzerk VE, Open Sesame, Pitfall II, etc.</li>

-  <li>Tweaked handling of the new Champ Games - Tuthankham.</li>

-  <li>Version 7.7a - hotfix to support DrVsDalek hack with voice support and improved
-  voice timing to eliminate gaps.</li>
+  <li>Further tweaks to the improved ''Wave Direct'' to prevent audio gaps.</li>

+  <li>First pass at allowing ''Wave Direct'' for DS-Phat/Lite (only for simple games
+  like Quadrun, Berzerk VE and Open Sesame).</li>

+  <li>Tweaks to the DPC audio driver for improved Pitfall II music.</li>

+  <li>Added support for some of the Voice Enhanced Berzerk hacks such as DrVsDaleks.</li>

+  <li>Improved Meltdown emulation - added hack for NUSIZ0/1 to improve screen rendering.
+  Not perfect but closer...</li>

+  <li>Fixed Pole Position lap counter so it shows correctly.</li>

+  <li>Fixed Grand Prix graphical glitch on rocks/scenery (Player Reset timing).</li>

+  <li>Apply RSYNC improved TIA handling across the board (was only being applied to
+  select games).</li>

   </ul>'
-updated: '2024-11-25T14:01:20Z'
+updated: '2024-11-30T11:22:01Z'
-version: '7.7'
+version: '7.8'
-version_title: Version 7.7
+version_title: Version 7.8
 ---